Pressures intensify on European leaders

 Credit rating agency Fitch put the whole of the euro zone on notice on Friday that were Greece to leave the currency bloc as a result of its latest crisis, ignited by a voter rebellion against bailout terms, the remaining countries could find their sovereign ratings at risk.

-"If you want to make sure the gradual improvement that you see will continue, you need to improve confidence," said Patrick Zweifel of Swiss fund manager Pictet Asset Management which manages around $359 billion (223.41 billion pounds) of assets.
+"If you want to make sure the gradual improvement that you see will continue, you need to improve confidence," said Patrick Zweifel of Swiss fund manager Pictet Asset Management which manages around $359 billion of assets.

 "Only the politicians can do this - even if they only say that they would agree to have some growth measures going forward instead of more austerity."